russgray/basildoncoder_blog/content/Marshalling-a-Variable-Length-Array-From-Unmanaged-Code-In-C#.md

     } DNS_TXT_DATA,
      *PDNS_TXT_DATA;

-Using the very handy [P/Invoke Interop Assistant][PInvoke], we see that this struct can be represented like this in managed code:
+Using the very handy [P/Invoke Interop Assistant][7], we see that this struct can be represented like this in managed code:

     :::csharp